 Short Bio

-His research spans generative design, optimization, data science, and digital fabrication, with a strong focus on sustainable cities, and advanced computational methods in design education.
-Dr. Lima holds a Ph.D. in Urbanism from the Federal University of Rio de Janeiro, Brazil, which included a one-year doctoral exchange at the Faculty of Architecture, University of Lisbon, Portugal.
+His research spans parametric and generative design, optimization, data science, and digital fabrication, with a strong focus on just, resilient, and sustainable cities and advanced computational methods in design education.
+Dr. Lima holds a Ph.D. in Urbanism from the Federal University of Rio de Janeiro, Brazil, which included a one-year doctoral exchange at the University of Lisbon, Portugal.
 His doctoral thesis received an Honorable Mention in the 2018 Fulbright | CAPES Foundation National Thesis Awards.

-Dr. Lima has held key leadership roles in academia, including vice-director of the College of Architecture and Urbanism at the Federal University of Juiz de Fora, Brazil.
+Dr. Lima has held key leadership roles in academia, including department chair and vice-dean of the College of Architecture and Urbanism at the Federal University of Juiz de Fora, Brazil.
 As a tenured professor and research leader, he has advanced curriculum innovation and interdisciplinary collaboration, heading the Architecture and Urbanism Research Laboratory (DOMVS / UFJF-CNPq).
 His international influence includes serving on the Executive Committee of the Ibero-American Society of Digital Graphics (SIGraDi) and collaborating with research groups at the University of Lisbon.
 He also contributes to the field as a reviewer for leading journals in architecture and urban design.

 Education